zhullyb/monyhar/monyhar/components/client_hints/README.md

 # Client Hints

-This README will serve as a reference for the Chromium implementation of [HTTP Client Hints](https://www.rfc-editor.org/rfc/rfc8942.html), the [HTML and Fetch integrations](https://wicg.github.io/client-hints-infrastructure), and the [Critical-CH response header](https://tools.ietf.org/html/draft-davidben-http-client-hint-reliability) as defined in the Client Hints Reliability draft.
+This README will serve as a reference for the Monyhar implementation of [HTTP Client Hints](https://www.rfc-editor.org/rfc/rfc8942.html), the [HTML and Fetch integrations](https://wicg.github.io/client-hints-infrastructure), and the [Critical-CH response header](https://tools.ietf.org/html/draft-davidben-http-client-hint-reliability) as defined in the Client Hints Reliability draft.

 The code can be found in the following directories: